shakyadheer/projectDemo/READMI.md

 # new project

-This project was created from local system, created by Dheer Singh .
+This project was created from local system and created by Dheer Singh .